-To establish a JIT inventory management system, it is critical to have strong relationships with suppliers.
-The premise of a JIT inventory system is based around the ability to place a last-minute order for inventory and rely on the goods arriving on time.
-The foundation of this premise lies with your suppliers and your ability to count on them.
+Having strong relationships with suppliers is essential when you use a JIT system.
+The premise of a JIT inventory system is your ability to place a last-minute order for inventory and rely on the goods arriving on time.
+To do that, you need suppliers you can count on to deliver as needed.
 When you place an order, your vendor should have the ability to process and ship the order quickly to meet your needs.
-Before entering into shipment contracts, check that your vendor can process your orders on a timely basis, has the capacity to take on orders with short notice, and holds a reliable history of fulfilling requests.
+Before entering into shipment contracts, check that your vendors can process your orders on a timely basis, have capacity to take on orders with short notice, and hold a reliable history of fulfilling requests.

-In addition to the reliability of your suppliers, you must have a reliable channel of communication.
-You must be able to to distribute order information to your vendors in a manner that specifies exactly what you need.
-You need to be able to reach a supplier at any moment especially if an order needs to be adjusted.
-Because a JIT inventory system revolves around being as efficient as possible, time is the greatest resource, and you must be able to avoid wasting any time on trying to reach your supplier.
+A reliable channel of communication is also essential when using a JIT inventory management system.
+Distributing order information to your vendors quickly and clearly to specify exactly what you need ensures you get the orders on time and accurately.
+You need to be able to reach a supplier at any moment, especially if an order needs to be adjusted.
+Because a JIT inventory system revolves around being as efficient as possible, time is your greatest resource, and so efficient communication with vendors is a must.